seunseyitan/LITA-Class-Activity-HR-data/README.md

 This visualisation provides the organisation with the department with the highest attrition number.  it was visualised using stack column chart.
 R&D department has the attrition number of **133**, Sales has the second highest with **92** while the HR department has the lowest with attrition number **12**.
 Organisation should look into reasons for high attrition number in the R&D and sales department and put in place modalities to reduce the number to the barest minimum.

 **ATTRITION COUNT BY EDUCATION FIELD**
 The attrition count by education field shows that life sciences has the highest attrition count with a total number of **89**and human resources field with **7**.
+This was visualised using table visual tools.

 **EMPLOYEE SATISFACTION RATING WITH JOB ROLES**
-The attrition values based on employee satisfaction with their job roles shows that employees with job roles in human resources, manager were more dissatisfied that employees in other job roles
+The attrition values based on employee satisfaction with their job roles shows that employees with job roles in human resources, manager were more dissatisfied that employees with other job roles.

+The rating value was derived using conditional column and the sub heading ('Satisfied', 'Very Satisfied', 'Dissatisfied', 'Very Dissatisfied').

+It was visualised using the matrix visual tool.